YakupPayan4578/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 $$T^2 \propto r^3$$

-This means: The farther a planet is from the Sun, the longer it takes to orbit.
-So, as the orbital radius increases, the orbital period also increases.
+This means: The farther a planet is from the Sun, the longer it takes to complete one orbit.

 ![alt text](image.png)